Features Pricing Compliance Check Blog Contact

 What changes are expected?

+The new time tracking Royal Decree envisions important changes.
 The Government has announced its intention to:

 • Require records to be digital (not paper or Excel)